Terraform Cheat Sheet

 • PostgreSQL

-• AWS S3 with locking via DynamoDB
+• AWS S3 with native S3 locking via use_lockfile = true (GA since Terraform 1.11)

-• Terraform Enterprise
+• HCP Terraform (formerly Terraform Cloud) / Terraform Enterprise

-• can be disabled for most commands with the -lock flag
+• Can be disabled for most commands with the -lock flag

-• use force-unlock command to manually unlock the state if unlocking failed
+• Use force-unlock command to manually unlock the state if unlocking failed

 State Security

-• can contain sensitive data, depending on the resources in use for e.g passwords and keys
+• Can contain sensitive data, depending on the resources in use for e.g passwords and keys

-• using local state, data is stored in plain-text JSON files
+• Using local state, data is stored in plain-text JSON files

-• using remote state, state is held in memory when used by Terraform.
+• Using remote state, state is held in memory when used by Terraform.
 It may be encrypted at rest, if supported by backend for e.g. S3, OSS

 Terraform Logging

-• debugging can be controlled using TF_LOG , which can be configured for different levels TRACE, DEBUG, INFO, WARN or ERROR, with TRACE being the more verbose.
+• Debugging can be controlled using TF_LOG, which can be configured for different levels TRACE, DEBUG, INFO, WARN or ERROR, with TRACE being the more verbose.

-Terraform Cloud and Terraform Enterprise
+HCP Terraform and Terraform Enterprise

 • Terraform Enterprise is a private install for organizations who prefer to self-manage.
 It is designed to suit the needs of organizations with specific requirements for security, compliance and custom operations.
+Now an IBM product following the acquisition.

-• Terraform Cloud provides features
+• HCP Terraform provides features

 • Remote Terraform Execution – supports Remote Operations for Remote Terraform execution which helps provide consistency and visibility for critical provisioning operations.